 Does bias cloud performance management in your work place?

 Bias is also known as our perception (or point of view).
 It is part of who we are and how we form different opinions and views on things.
-However, it can also cloud our ability to actually perceive others intention truly.
+However, it can also cloud our ability to perceive others true intentions or motivations.
 In Human Resources Management it is very important to be mindful of our bias.
 We need to be impartial, fact based and balanced in our opinions.

-Unfortunately, our bias often interferes in business.
-In can effect our ability to manage our employees fairly and productively.
-If you hold an opinion about a person you employ, it could make it difficult for you to see them any other way.
-That is why during an investigation an independent HR consultant is often sought.
+Unfortunately, however, bias often interferes in our perceptions of situations and Human Resources Practitioners are not immune.
+In can affect our ability to manage our employees fairly and productively.
+For example, if you hold an opinion about a person you employ, it could make it difficult for you to see them objectively.
+That is why during a workplace investigation an independent HR consultant should be involved and directing it.
 They will remain impartial and look at the whole picture.
-They will look at all the facts based on evidence rather than forming an opinion based on hearsay.
+That is, they will look at all the facts based on evidence rather than forming an opinion based on hearsay.

-It is quite natural to form opinions.
-We have to practice impartiality and form evidence based conclusions.
-If you have ever watched a 'who done it' show, you will see this type of evidence based analysis occurring before a conclusion is reached.
+It is quite natural to form opinions and it is an important part of human evolution.
+Learn more about Cognitive Bias in this video.
+To overcome our bias tendencies, we must practice impartiality and form evidence-based conclusions.
+If you have ever watched a ‘who done it’ type or detective show, such as one of my favourites, ‘Cold Case’ you will see this type of evidence-based analysis occurring before a conclusion is reached.

-Be careful to make sure your performance management measures are specific, measurable, achievable and realistic.
+Be careful to make sure your performance management measures are specific, measurable, achievable and realistic (SMART).
 Take a look at this article on Key Performance Indicators.

 An example of bias in performance management:

 Sally is a logistics manager and has two people as direct reports.
 She also has 6 other people who ask Sally for guidance.
-She is considered the company expert.
-She has a lot of experience and many years of accumulated knowledge.
+She is known as: the company expert or ‘go to person’.
+Essentially, Sally has a lot of experience and many years of accumulated knowledge.